keu/docs/software/upgrade-astronomer.md

 #### Upgrade to Postgres 15

 Astronomer Software uses Postgres 15 by default.
-If you aren't using an off-cluster database solution, Astronomer recommends that you configure Astronomer Software to stay on Postgres 11.18.0-1 when you upgrade to 0.32.
+If you are using an in-cluster database solution, Astronomer recommends that you configure Astronomer Software to stay on Postgres 11.18.0-1 when you upgrade to 0.32.
 To do so:

-- Set `global.postgresql.image.tag=11.18.0-1` in your `config.yaml` file.
+- Set `global.postgresql.image.tag=<latest-version-11-tag>` in your `config.yaml` file.
 - Complete the upgrade as documented.

 You can then upgrade to Postgres 15 after the upgrade is complete.
 See [How to upgrade PostgreSQL in Docker and Kubernetes](https://www.cloudytuts.com/tutorials/docker/how-to-upgrade-postgresql-in-docker-and-kubernetes/).